gabyx/RsFluid/README.md

 The CLI simulator is in [src/main.rs](src/main.rs) which sets up the scene with a [grid](src/solver/grid.rs) and hands it over to the [timestepper](src/solver/timestepper.rs) which is responsible to integrate the grid.
-Disclaimer: This design is not yet perfect but it was more to playaround the different concepts in Rust.
+Disclaimer: This design is not yet perfect but it was more to play around with the different concepts in Rust.

 You can start the simulation with